marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 RP: Yeah.
 Like the Superintendent of Public Instruction who said "education doesn't have anything to do with what students know."
 It's the obedience that is the essence of education according to the understanding of the people who control it.

 DB: Yeah.
-And din't [[Ivan Illich]] have a lot to say about that?
+And din't [[Illich, Ivan]] have a lot to say about that?
 He has an interesting quote.
 It's related to medicine but I think it's really all institutions.
 He says "Modern medicine's a negation of health.
 It is not organized to serve human health but only itself."
 Which reminds me of Education as an institution.
 It makes more people sick than it heals.

 [1:24:47] So, Ray, do you think a more self-directed educational experience for more people could eventually flip the industry of medicine and medical culture on it's head?
 And Educational culture?